DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/005d246e-d2d2-491e-8d1e-f2fb5afbb664)

-- The 5 GHz band consists of NON-OVERLAPPING channels so it’s much easier to avoid interference between adjacent APs
+- The 5 GHz band consists of non-overlapping channels so it’s much easier to avoid interference between adjacent APs

 - Using channels 1, 6, 11, you can place APs in a “HONEYCOMB” pattern to provide complete coverage of an area without interference between channels